5jotters/vTLP-briefing/docs/Lectures/ATO.md

 *   TASKUNIT: Tasked unit
 *   AMSNDAT: Air Mission Data
 *   GTGLOC: Ground Target Location
-*   PKGCMD: Package Commander
-*   ARINFO: Air to Air Refueling
+*   REFUEL: Air to Air Refueling
 *   CONTROLA: Controlling agency
-*   FACINFO: Forward air controller
+*   PKGINFO: Package information
 *   NARR: Explain preceeding  reference text

 Not all sets are mandatory.
 At minimum TASKUNIT, AMSNDAT and MSNACFT are required for a valid tasking.